conda-forge/pre-commit-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pre-commit` can be installed with:
+Once the `conda-forge` channel has been enabled, `pre-commit, pre_commit` can be installed with:

 ```
-conda install pre-commit
+conda install pre-commit pre_commit
 ```

 It is possible to list all of the versions of `pre-commit` available on your platform with: